naturesdata/CorrelationProject/README.md

 ```
 Rscript installPackages.r
 ```
-This might take up to ten minutes to complete.
+(Estimated Time: 10 minutes).
 More information on the `ADNIMERGE` package can be found at https://groups.google.com/forum/#!forum/adni-data.
 Once the necessary R packages are installed, the tables in `ADNIMERGE` can be stored in a list by executing the following:
 ```
 cd AddTables
 Rscript add-tables.r
 cd ..
 ```
-This might take up to 2 minutes to complete.
-This will store the list of tables in `added-tables.rds`, rather than the tables existing separately in an R environment as the default.
+(Estimated Time: 2 minutes).
+This script will store the list of tables in `added-tables.rds`, rather than the tables existing separately in an R environment as the default.
 Additionally, the tables are processed and selected, meaning not all tables make it to the list.
-This means that the next steps in the process only use the tables that qualify and those tables are properly processed before they’re used in the next step.
+So the next steps in the process only use the tables that qualify and those tables are properly processed before they’re used in the next step.
 Processing involves capitalizing all headers for consistency.
 Columns that have only one unique value are removed, as they are not informative.
 If not enough columns remain, then the table is not included.
 Additionally, tables without a column with a RID header, which acts as a patient ID column, are not included because we can’t merge these tables with the others without a primary key.
 The names of the tables that couldn’t be added are stored in `not-added.rds`.
 The measurements that are available for each patient are collected by executing the following:
 ```
 cd KnownValues
 Rscript known-values.r